 CRA is an agency registered under PFRDA to perform functions of record-keeping, accounting, administration, and customer service to Pension scheme subscribers.
 National Securities Depository Limited e-governance infrastructure Ltd (CRA1) is the first CRA appointed by PFRDA and Karvy Computershare Private Limited (CRA2) is the second CRA.

 In case of private sector employee pension subscribers, an option is given to the employer to choose between either CRA1 or CRA2 and in case of non-employee voluntary subscribers, option to choose the CRA is with the subscribers themselves.
 In case of government sector subscribers and subscribers registered with Atal Pension Yojana, the respective Government will choose the CRA and in case of NPS-Lite subscribers, it is the aggregator who has to choose the CRA.
-Here are the contact details of CRAs.
+Here are the contact details

 Functions of CRA